kbalog/uis-dat310-spring2017/assignments/assignment-9/README.md

     - When listing products or orders, show at most 10 products on a page and let the user paginate between pages.
     - All forms and alert/success messages must also be styled using Bootstrap.

-It is up to you how you align
+It is up to you how you organize this functionality on the admin user interface (i.e., what menu points you have, etc.).
 *Some example screenshots will be made available later, but these do not need to be strictly followed.*

 Commit and push files to GitHub.
 You also need to submit a dump of your database in a `database.sql` file.
 Executing this file should create all the tables that are needed for your application and should insert product and order data.